⏳ 15 min read · Last updated: May 2026

 Leggy growth happens when the plant reaches toward a weak light source.
 The cells elongate, making the stem fragile and floppy.
 Fix it in four steps:

-- Lower your grow light so it sits closer to the canopy.
+- Lower your grow light so it sits 6 to 8 inches closer to the canopy.

-- Increase the daily light duration by two hours.
+- Increase the daily light duration up to the full 14 hours.

-- Harvest the floppy tops to reduce weight.
+- Harvest the floppy tops to reduce weight on the stem.

 - Ensure your nutrient mix contains adequate calcium to build strong cell walls.